 In Night, Elie Wiesel narrates how he survived in the gruesome Nazi Death Camps as a teenager.

 Deeply poignant and candid, Wiesel’s account lays bare humankind’s capacity for inhumanity toward each other.

-Night offers philosophical and personal questions about the nature of the Holocaust, its meaning, and its legacy.
+Night is a memoir offers philosophical and personal questions about the nature of the Holocaust, its meaning, and its legacy.

 What’s in it for you: An eloquent narration of life in Nazi death camps.

 The Glass Castle tells the story of a remarkably dysfunctional yet vibrant family.

 When sober, Jeannette’s dad was nothing short of an angel.